 In this post, I will explain how transformers work.
-Thanks to transformers it is possible to transmit electric energy in alternate current for long distances, receiving a voltage level and transmitting another level.
+Thanks to transformers, it is possible to transmit electric energy in alternating current over long distances, receiving a voltage level and transmitting another level.

 Working principle

-A transformer consists of two coils linked by a nucleus made of blades of ferromagnetic material.
+A transformer consists of two coils linked by a core made of blades of ferromagnetic material.

-The primary coil receive current and creates a magnetic field.
+The primary coil receives current and creates a magnetic field.

-Since the coil receives an alternate current, the magnetic flux change direction and intensity constantly.
+Since the coil receives an alternating current, the magnetic flux changes direction and intensity constantly.

 The equation of Faraday’s Induction Law tells that the average value of induced voltage depends on the number of turns N and the magnetic flux’s variation speed \frac{\partial \phi }{\partial t}.